Time dispersion in quantum electrodynamics: Discussion

 Obviously no one writes a paper as long as this to define a hypothesis that has no chance of being confirmed.
-We argue that the odds of it being confirmed are perhaps even better than that given various advantages: \begin{enumerate} \item We have a version of QED which is manifestly covariant, treating all four dimensions equally.
+We argue that the odds of it being confirmed are perhaps even better than that given various advantages: \begin{enumerate} \item The treatment of the time/energy and space/momentum coordinates is manifestly symmetric.
 Simply being able to do this is interesting. \item We have a clear explanation of why time normally appears asymmetric at the level of the observer (due to statistical effects at the scale of Avogadro's number) while still at the particle level being completely symmetric. \item We have a treatment which goes smoothly from the single to the multiple particle cases. \item We do not see the ultra-violet divergences.
 We still have to normalize the loops, but we no longer have to regularize them: that drops out of the formalism. \item And we have Gell-Mann's principle: what is not forbidden is compulsory.
 If there is not a conservation principle or symmetry rule forbidding dispersion in time, it would be surprising \emph{not} to see dispersion in time. \end{enumerate}

 \paragraph{Implications of falsification}